MohammedAthiq/ai-instagram-caption-generator/README.md

-# AI Instagram Caption Generator
+# AI Instagram Caption Generator 🚀

-Generate creative Instagram captions instantly using AI.
+Create catchy Instagram captions in seconds using AI and the Gemini API!

 ## Description
-This web app takes an image or a short description as input and generates 3–4 Instagram captions categorized by style (e.g., Funny, Inspirational, Romantic).
-Built with Flask and AI API integration, it’s perfect for content creators and social media enthusiasts.
+This Flask web app transforms your images or short descriptions into 3–4 creative Instagram captions instantly.
+Whether you want funny, inspirational, or romantic captions, this app has you covered.
+Powered by the **Gemini API**, it generates smart, context-aware captions perfect for boosting engagement on social media.

 ## Features
-- Generate multiple captions from a photo or text description
+- Generate multiple captions from an image or text description
-- Categorizes captions by style
+- Captions categorized by style (Funny, Inspirational, Romantic, etc.)
-- Fast and easy to use
+- Fast, easy-to-use, and interactive
-- Built with Flask and AI API
+- Built with Flask + Gemini API for AI-powered caption generation
+- Resume-ready project for your portfolio

+## Demo
+Try it locally and see the magic!

 ## Installation